 To complement the lightly pumpkin-tangerine cheesecake, I made a pumpkin-spiced tangerine curd based on Jennifer Farley’s (Savory Simple) recipe for Orange Curd.
 I added some salt, used both tangerine and lemon zest and juice and cut back somewhat on the corn starch since my curd didn’t need to be firm enough to fill cupcakes with.
 I love the proportion of ingredients in Jennifer’s recipe, and the combined whole egg and egg yolks make for a rich, but not too rich, curd.
 I think you’ll really like it.
 Make the whole recipe even though it makes more than you need for the cheesecake.
 You will find lots of ways to enjoy it, I promise.

 And now, without further ado, I give you Pumpkin Butter Japanese Cheesecake with Pumpkin Spice Tangerine Curd.
-After all, it has already been fourteen months.

 For the Cheesecake